Be advised there are some gruesome images/videos below…

 I’m not a hater of President Trump.
 However, I wish we had someone else in office right now.
 Even if only to speak with a greater measure of empathy for what everyday people are experiencing.
 I don’t know the man and I don’t want to be disrespectful towards him but he seems more concerned with his image rather than being a leader.
 “We’re the greatest country in the world and we’re coming back strong!”
 In the middle of people being killed by police, police being killed because they are police, and cities being vandalized and destroyed… He stands in front of a church with a Bible and lines up some of his staff… this is utterly ridiculous.
 What is he doing right now?!
 Again, I don’t know what to make of all this.

 This week I don’t even know what questions to ask.
-Systemic racism is a huge monster.
-I think the present day is better than life was for African Americans in the 50′ and 60’s.
+I truly believe that the present day is better than life was for African Americans in the 50′ and 60’s.
 Based on what I feel right now, I cringe to think what it must have been like to endure the threat of lynching or being burned alive as some Black people experienced in the Jim Crow era… and for there to be a spectacle made of it (the perpetrators acting with impunity):

 Look at the posture of the people who are alive in this photo.
 Look at the body of the Black Man hanging.
 For that time and place it was normal.
 Now watch this video that documents the arrest of George Floyd.
 Please watch the entire video if you have time but I have set it to start at a particularly disturbing place so be warned but you should watch:

-Look at the posture and face of the the officer who murdered Floyd.
-Look at the officer who is standing between the bystanders trying to save Floyd’s life and his fellow officer who is literally killing a man before their eyes.
+Look at the posture and face of the the officer who is kneeling on the back of George Floyd’s neck.
 Look at how George Floyd’s head and neck are totally limp when the officer finally removes his knee from Floyd’s neck.
 Remember these images…

-What’s really sad is that over the last decade this seems to have become normal for our day and time.
+What’s really sad is that over the last decade this feels like it has become normal for our day and time.
 I really, really want to believe that we are better off today than we were in the 30’s.
 I also believe that in the 1930’s what happened to Ruben Stacy in the picture above probably happened with a lot more frequency and the perpetrators probably acted with a great measure of impunity.
 Who knows how many Black bodies rest at the bottom of lakes… undiscovered victims of the Jim Crow Era.
 Civilians with smartphones, store cameras, and police cameras captured what happened to George Floyd.
 Despite that, how many incidents like this go unnoticed today?